Punjabi festivals: Muslim festivals

 The following religious festivals are observed by Punjabi Muslims.

 Eid ul-Adha

 Eid ul-Adha is also known as Eid-ul-Azha.
-The festival is celebrated on the tenth day of the last Islamic month of Zilhij.
+The festival is celebrated on the tenth day of the last Islamic month of Dhul-hijjah.
 Eid-ul-Azha occurs about two months after Eid-ul-Fitr.
 Eid-ul-Azha is celebrated to commemorate the occasion when the Ibrahim (Abraham) was ready on God's command to sacrifice his son, Ismail, whom God then replaced Ismail with a goat.
 Muslims make pilgrimage (hajj) to Mecca during this time.

 Animal sacrifice is a tradition offered by Muslims on this day.
 Special markets are set up to deal with the increase in demand of animals.
 Cattle markets are set up in places such as Multan, (Punjab, Pakistan) and goat markets in Ludhiana, (Punjab, India).
 The children celebrate Eid ul-Adha and Eid ul-Fitr with great pump and show and receive gifts and Eidi (money) from parents and others.